The votes are in and employees for several Waikiki hotels have authorized a strike.

 96% of Hilton employees voted yes and 97% from Sheraton voted yes.

 Thousands of hotel workers overwhelmingly voted yes to authorize a strike.

 "I voted yes, not only for myself, but because I care for the community and for the future of hotel workers," said Dolores Epan, an employee of Hilton Hawaiian Village.

-The workers have been working without a contract since June.
+More than 4,000 workers of Hilton Hawaiian Village, and the 4 Sheraton Waikiki hotels have been working without a contract since june.

 Negotiations continue between the union and the hotels.

 But Rod Kane, who works for Sheraton Princess Kaiulani Hotel, says this strike authorization is needed to secure their futures.

 "We will win the struggle.
 I voted yes to give negotiators the authorization to fight for us.
 I voted yes so we will win," said Kane.

 In a written statement, Hilton Hawaiian Village officials said negotiations this past weekend were the most productive since bargaining started.